mpolitzer/grub-iso-multiboot/readme.md

 + boot/ was made with a patched version of grub to add the iso as a parameter. check the patch @ linux-extra-variable.diff (The one liner patch is public domain)
-+ the "patch" was made against grub-2.02_rc1 @ https://www.gnu.org/software/grub/
++ the "patch" was made against grub-2.02_rc1. got from: https://www.gnu.org/software/grub/
-+ memdisk is a file from syslinux project check them @ http://www.syslinux.org/
++ memdisk is a file from syslinux project. got from: http://www.syslinux.org/